Rhonda gets justice for state's "worst case of child abuse"

 "When she died (in 1998), something inside of me died.
 I didn't see beauty anymore.
 I don't see the beauty in the trees, I don't see the beauty in the dolphins; everything I had ever wanted was killed then and there."

-Despite this she never gave up and kept fighting for justice for what happened.
+Despite this, Rhonda never gave up and kept fighting for justice for what had happened to her.

-In November 2012, Rhonda launched South Burnett Peace of Mind, an organisation aimed at helping residents with mental illness, at risk of self-harm, homelessness and other issues.
+In November 2012, Rhonda launched South Burnett Peace of Mind (SBPOM), a support organisation aimed at helping residents with mental illness, those at risk of self-harm, homelessness and other issues.

 She was inspired to launch the organisation after a discussion with a mental health worker on R U Okay Day.